 Following this is a description to and explanation of position-fixing systems; principally satellite-based systems such as GPS, GLONASS and GALILEO.

 As a continuation of the theme of spatial data, the topic of remote sensing is then presented.
 Remote sensing provides a synoptic view of the Earth, and here an introduction is given to the commonly-used satellite and airborne instruments to measure and monitor variability in the atmosphere and oceans.
 This section of the module begins with an introduction to the essential underlying physics and properties of the electromagnetic spectrum upon which all satellite systems and many airborne systems are based.
 This section will cover the measurement of sea surface temperature, sea surface height, sea surface roughness, wave height, ocean colour (i.e. primary productivity) and dissolved organic matter.
-You will also learn how these measurements are applied in monitoring sea level, locating fronts and mesoscale eddies, guiding fisheries management etc. The use of satellite data will be explored in two Matlab practicals.
+You will also learn how these measurements are applied in monitoring sea level, locating fronts and mesoscale eddies, guiding fisheries management etc. The use of satellite data will be explored in Matlab practicals.

 The final aspect of the course deals with underwater acoustic mapping - an essential tool for anyone needing to evaluate the seafloor for both conservation and exploitation.
 Initially a basic theoretical description of the processes involved in the field of marine acoustics is given.
 This aspect is reinforced by the three acoustic problem exercises.
 Then different aspects of acoustic surveying are dealt with in detail.
 These include bathymetrical surveying, sub-bottom profiling and side scan sonar.
 Details of the equipment, surveying methodology, data processing and data interpretation are covered for each technique.
-These are reinforced in the three practical sessions.
+These are reinforced in the practical sessions.

 Shape of the Earth